Concentrator photovoltaics: Efficiency

 In practice, the higher current densities and temperatures which arise under sunlight concentration may be challenging to prevent from degrading the cell's I-V properties or, worse, causing permanent physical damage.
 Such effects can reduce the ratio FF_{χ}/FF by an even larger percentage below unity than the tabulated values shown above.
 To prevent irreversible damage, the rise in cell operating temperature under concentration must be controlled with the use of a suitable heat sink.
 Additionally, the cell design itself must incorporate features that reduce recombination and the contact, electrode, and busbar resistances to levels that accommodate the target concentration and resulting current density.
-These features include thin, low-defect semiconductor layers; thick, low-resistivity electrode & busbar materials; and small (typically <1 cm^{2}) cell sizes.
+These features include thin, low-defect semiconductor layers; thick, low-resistivity electrode and busbar materials; and small (typically <1 cm^{2}) cell sizes.

-Including such features, the best thin film multi-junction photovoltaic cells developed for terrestrial CPV applications achieve reliable operation at concentrations as high as 500–1000 suns (i.e. irradiances of 50-100 Watts/cm^{2}).
-As of year 2014, their efficiencies are upwards of 44% (three junctions), with the potential to approach 50% (four or more junctions) in the coming years.
-In 2022, researchers at Fraunhofer Institute for Solar Energy Systems ISE in Freiburg, Germany, demonstrated a four-junction concentrator solar cell with an efficiency of 47.6% under 665-fold sunlight concentration.
+Including such features, the best thin film multi-junction photovoltaic cells developed for terrestrial CPV applications achieve reliable operation at concentrations as high as 500–1000 suns (i.e. irradiances of 50–100 Watts/cm^{2}).
+In May 2022, researchers at Fraunhofer Institute for Solar Energy Systems ISE in Freiburg, Germany, demonstrated a four-junction concentrator solar cell with an efficiency of 47.6% under 665-fold sunlight concentration.
 The theoretical limiting efficiency under concentration approaches 65% for 5 junctions, which is a likely practical maximum.